Project: “New Investments for the Industrialization of ‘SOL’ Products and the ‘Dual-LED Fire Detector’”—Funded by the Marche Region Marche ID 14381)

-Inim with the Marche Region for years Marche research, development, and technological innovation projects.
+Inim has been collaborating with the Marche Region for years Marche research, development, and technological innovation projects.

 The project, funded under the call for proposals titled “Engineering, Industrialization of Research Results, and Economic Valorization of Innovation” (2017 Call for Proposals), stems from two research and development activities undertaken during the 2017 fiscal year: